nitvishnoi/FCND-Motion-Planning/README.md

    [![TODO_7_8](misc/TODO_7_8.PNG)]

-# 7.8: Send waypoints to simulator
+# 7.8: Convert path to waypoints and Send it to simulator

    ## TODO (if you're feeling ambitious): Try a different approach altogether!